flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 ### Required files

 Every repository must contain a manifest describing how to build the application.
-If the application, and hence repository, is called `com.example.MyCoolApp`, this file must be called `com.example.MyCoolApp.json` or `com.example.MyCoolApp.yaml`.
-This is the only required file!

-This manifest may import other manifest files in the same repository.
-It's quite common to add the [shared-modules](./shared-modules) repository as a submodule.
+The file must be named using the [Application ID](#application-id) followed by `.json, .yaml, .yml` depending on whether it is JSON or YAML.

 #### Example manifest